giki-cs/.github/profile/README.md

 ### You can contribute to any project or add your own project

-### I might add more things when time finds me unattended
+### I might add more things when time finds me otherwise unattended